pickleshy/realitytv/README.md

 Episode counts are from Wikipedia and IMDb, verified against network/platform episode guides.

 _Made by Shaya Bendix Lyon in 2026, with the help of [Claude.ai](https://claude.ai).
-Why?
-I mentioned to my partner in passing that "Million Dollar Nanny" seemed slightly less awful than "MILF Manor"... and the idea was born._
+Why did I make this?
+I was thinking that "Million Dollar Nanny" seemed slightly less awful than "MILF Manor"... and the idea was born._